 Note: Dual specialization is allowed only for electives listed in Table A. Students will have to choose four papers each from the two electives of their choice.
-In the case of a student opting dual specialization in Marketing Management and Operations Management, if he/she were to choose 'Supply Chain and Logistics Management' which is common to both the electives, the student may decide under which elective that common paper should be listed and will not be allowed to choose the same paper from the other elective.
-For example if a student chooses 3M1, he/she will not be allowed to choose 3OM1 or vice-versa.
+In the case of papers that are common to two electives, students may decide under which elective that common paper should be considered and accordingly choose another paper from the other elective to make up for the four papers required from an elective for dual specialisation.